Collagen

 - increase susceptibility to fractures.

-Excess collagen
+Excess Collagen

-Collagen supplementation
+Collagen Supplementation

-It is also worth paying attention to take collagen along with vitamin C and hyaluronic acid, because these ingredients additionally stimulate collagen production.
+It is also worth paying attention to take collagen with vitamin C and hyaluronic acid, because these ingredients additionally stimulate collagen production.

 Dietary supplements containing collagen are well tolerated.